Cecilia Garcia-Penalosa

-She is a researcher at the School for Advanced Studies in the Social Sciences (EHESS) in France.
-From 2012 to 2016, she was a member of the Council of Economics Advisors who advises the Prime Minister of France.
-In 2009, she won the Aldi Hagenaars Memorial Award.
+She holds the chair on "Gender, growth and development" at the School for Advanced Studies in the Social Sciences (EHESS) in France.
+From 2012 to 2016, she was a member of the Council of Economics Advisors who advises the Prime Minister of France., and in 2025 she became the president of the Society for the Study of Economic Inequality.

+In 2009, she won the Aldi Hagenaars Memorial Award and in 2025 she was awarded the silver medal by the French National Centre for Scientific Research.

 Education and career

 She obtained her D.Phil from Nuffield College, Oxford after a master's degree at Corpus Christi College, Oxford.
-She holds a bachelor in Economics from the University of Cambridge.
-She held visiting positions at the Free University of Amsterdam, European University Institute in Florence, University of Washington, University of Geneva and Ludwig Maximilian University of Munich.
+She holds a bachelor in Economics from the University of Cambridge, where she was at New Hall College.
+She has held visiting positions at the Free University of Amsterdam, European University Institute in Florence, University of Washington, University of Geneva and Ludwig Maximilian University of Munich.